teflonblock/teflonblock/README.md

 - 👋 Hey you fuckers, it's teflon
 - 👀 I’m interested in ...
-Python, Visual Basic (Chad Language)
+Python, JS
 - 🌱 I’m currently learning ...
-Python, Visual Basic (Chad Language)
+Python, JS
 - 💞️ I’m looking to collaborate on ... huh?
 - 📫 How to reach me ...
 GTFO BWAH